differentialhq/differential/README.md

 // initialize the communication. this starts listening for queued function calls d.listen({
-  asMachineTypes: ["worker"], // this listening process will run as the "worker" machine type });
+  asMachineType: "worker", // this listening process will run as the "worker" machine type });

 // define any function and wrap it with d.fn to run it in a distributed manner